Go To Search

 • You don’t have the right to express your dreams, but rather the responsibility to share.
 Sharing your plans and desires give others a chance to understand your feelings, emotions, needs, likes and dislikes.

-• Stop feeling guilty about your own needs. • If you don’t take care of yourself, you don’t have the strength to take care of others.
+• If you don’t take care of yourself, you don’t have the strength to take care of others.

 • Set an alarm for a specific time each day and take ten minutes to just connect with your environment, your emotions, and feelings and do what you like to do.